-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, deposits, accounts payable and accrued liabilities and its credit facilities (refer to note 8).
-The Company believes that the carrying amount of each of these items is a reasonable approximation of fair value.
+The Company's financial instruments consist of cash and cash equivalents, trade and other receivables, deposits, accounts payable and accrued liabilities and its credit facilities (refer to note 8).
+The Company believes that the carrying amount of each of these items is a reasonable approximation of fair value given the short term nature of the financial instruments.